whistlegraph/2022.aesthetic.computer/README.txt

   - [] Add websocket support for other players and their lines.
     - [] Add a "room" system.
     - [] Just start with one room but add a layer for it.
+  - [] Jiggle every two vertices the same amount so each segment drifts as one and maintains its integrity / add jiggle or break-apart as a toggle.
   - [] Draw in 2D draw with the mouse and project out the lines.
        - How to switch to an orthographic camera for this?
   - [] Free camera mode / better camera controls on keyboard and mouse.